ashutosh1982/SmartThings-BigTalker/README.md

 10. "BigTalker" app should be available in the list of SmartApps that appears below the menu ribbon.
 Tap it.
 11. Tap Configure to start setting up your talking events.
 Setup as many or as few as you like.

-# Revision History
-*  12/13/2014 - 1.0.0 - Initial Release
-*  12/17/2014 - 1.0.1 - Sonos Support corrected.
-Resume playback after speaking (not supported for VLC-Thing until the Device Type supports it), Corrected custom speech device save for Switch events, general cleanup.
-More event support to come in new releases soon.
-Special thanks to SmartThings community member Greg for help with testing Sonos functionality and making this release possible.
-*  12/26/2014 - 1.0.2 - Corrected bug where Sonos would show up to be selected as a default speech device, but not as a custom speech device for each device/event group.
-*  12/26/2014 - 1.0.3-Alpha1
-  * New sensor event handlers
-    * Acceleration (active/inactive) event added and tested
-    * Water (wet/dry) event added, to be tested..., Need someone to test.
-    * Smoke (detected/clear/tested) event added, to be tested (without burning a house down, please!)..., Need someone to test.
-    * Button (press) event added, to be tested..., Need someone to test.
-*  12/27/2014 - 1.0.3-Alpha2
-  * Water tested, thanks SmartThingsCommunity:Greg
-  * Smoke tested, thanks SmartThingsCommunity:Greg
-  * Adjusted some debug/trace log info
-  * Added default "talk while in mode(s)" with custom mode overrides for each event group.
-  * Status page: add defaults, cleanup look
-*  12/27/2014 - 1.0.3-Alpha3
-  *  Added Volume Change (supported for Sonos, VLC-Thing, not supported for Ubi due to lack of support in it's device type)
-*  12/27/2014 - 1.0.3-Alpha4
-  *  Corrected small bug on status page that was introduced in 1.0.3-Alpha3

 # More Details
 Have you ever wanted a talking house?
 Now you can!
 With my Big Talker SmartApp ( http://github.com/rayzurbock/SmartThings-BigTalker )

-When SmartThings is paired with a speech synthesis device (such as a Sonos or VLC Thing ( http://community.smartthings.com/t/vlc-thing-a-poor-mans-sonos/5433 )) and my Big Talker SmartApp, your house can say what you want it to say when events occur.
+When SmartThings is paired with a compatible audio device (such as a Sonos or VLC Thing ( http://community.smartthings.com/t/vlc-thing-a-poor-mans-sonos/5433 )) and my Big Talker SmartApp, your house can say what you want it to say when events occur.

 Currently supported events: